 Many jobs at MHP involve difficult and demanding work, and some jobs also come with inherent health and safety risks.
 We are concerned that MHP is not doing enough to mitigate these risks and ensure a safe working environment for its employees.
 For example, one mechanist reported that MHP provided a synthetic uniform to wear, which presented a fire hazard during welding activities.
 The same person also reported that in rooms where welding was taking place, no eye protection was provided for surrounding workers, which caused them to experience some vision problems after working around welding activities.
-A driver reported being asked to work two days in a row without any time to sleep in between.
+The person reported to work two days in a row without any time to sleep in between.
 This person reported falling asleep while driving on multiple occasions, luckily without causing any damage or injury.
 A third employee reported that they were given an unreasonably large workload: "working for three people" and being told that no other employees would be assigned to help, a situation which they believe led to their development of serious pain in their hands and legs, which has persisted.
+The provided in the provided to their development of serious pain in their hands and legs, which has persisted.

 At least two workers reported that jobs in the slaughterhouse are paid an unfairly low wage considering the challenging nature of the work.
-All of the current and former employees that were interviewed during the preparation of this complaint reported that MHP promised them certain benefits as part of their employment, but then deducted those benefits from their wages.
-Employees reported that these deductions included things like the bus fare to ride on MHP's worker buses, the cost of employee uniforms and things like soap and shampoo that were kept at the MHP facility for the use of all workers (a standard fee was deducted from employee salaries regardless of who actually used these products).
-The Company also offers chicken meat as a monthly "bonus" to employee with good performance, but the cost of the meat is nevertheless deducted from the employee's salary.
+159 All of the current and former employees that were interviewed during the preparation of this complaint reported that MHP promised them certain benefits as part of their employment, but then deducted those benefits from their wages.
+160 Employees reported that these deductions included things like the bus fare to ride on MHP's worker buses, the cost of employee uniforms and things like soap and shampoo that were kept at the MHP facility for the use of all workers (a standard fee was deducted from employee salaries regardless of who actually used these products).
+161 The Company also offers chicken meat as a monthly "bonus" to employees with good performance, but the cost of the meat is nevertheless deducted from the employee's salary.
+162

 Workers have also reported various forms of pressure and intimidation, including apparent retaliation against employees who raise concerns about poor working conditions.
 For example, a slaughterhouse employee reported falling ill with pneumonia after being asked to work in a very cold room.
-The employee reported that following their illness they requested to
+163 The employee reported that following their illness they requested to

-&lt;sup>155 Interview with current or former MHP employee #5, April 2018.
+155 Interview with current or former MHP employee #5, April 2018.